History of hypnosis: Franz Anton Mesmer

 Mesmer developed his own theory and was himself inspired by the writings of the English physician Richard Mead, the father of our understanding of transmissible diseases.
 Mesmer found that, after opening a patient's vein and letting the patient bleed for a while, passing magnets over the wound appeared to be an active force making the bleeding stop.
-Mesmer additionally discovered that using a stick instead also "worked."
+Mesmer additionally discovered that using a stick instead also "worked".

 After moving to Paris and becoming popular with the French aristocracy for his magnetic cures, the medical community challenged him.
 The French king put together a Board of Inquiry that included chemist Lavoisier, Benjamin Franklin, and a medical doctor who was an expert in pain control named Joseph Ignace Guillotin.
 Mesmer refused to cooperate with the investigation and this fell to his disciple Dr d'Eslon.
 Franklin constructed an experiment in which a blindfolded patient was shown to respond as much to a non-prepared tree as to one that had been "magnetised" by d'Eslon.
 This is considered perhaps the first placebo-controlled trial of a therapy ever conducted.
 The commission later declared that Mesmerism worked by the action of the imagination.

 Although Mesmerism remained popular and "magnetic therapies" are still advertised as a form of "alternative medicine" even today, Mesmer himself retired to Switzerland in obscurity, where he died in 1815.
-A student of Mesmer, Marquis de Puységur, first described and coined the term for "somnambulism."
+A student of Mesmer, Marquis de Puységur, first described and coined the term for "somnambulism".
 Followers of Puységur called themselves "Experimentalists" and believed in the Paracelsus-Mesmer fluidism theory.

 Abbé Faria

+Father of Modern Hypnotism.
 Many of the original mesmerists were signatories to the first declarations that proclaimed the French revolution in 1789.
 Far from surprising, this could perhaps be expected, in that mesmerism opened up the prospect that the social order was in some sense suggested and could be overturned.
 Magnetism was neglected or forgotten during the Revolution and the Empire.